synox/void-mail/docs/installation.md

 3. Make your system to run it on boot/reboot.
 You can run it with sudo directly.
 `pm2 startup`

-4. Once you did this, you can try bot things.
+4. Once you did this, you can try to reboot things.
 - Reboot your system and check if void-mail gets started. (`reboot`)
 - Kill node app instance and see if gets respawned (ie `kill -9 ``pgrep node`` `)